ncsa/Delta_doc/docs/source/user_guide/ood/index.rst

 Customizing Open OnDemand
 ---------------------------

-Customize Jupyter Lab in OOD by creating a custom Anaconda environment or setting up an R environment.
+Customize JupyterLab in OOD by creating a custom Anaconda environment or setting up an R environment.

 .. toctree::
    :maxdepth: 1